LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Live chat/displaying-chat-engagements.md

 Once you’ve finished creating your engagement, follow these steps to publish it:

-1. From the Campaign page, copy the engagement URL.
+1. From the Campaign Builder page, copy the engagement URL.
 2. Choose how and where you want to publish the URL.
 You can:
    * Create a shortened URL and publish the link.
 You can use a website such as \[https://bitly.com\] shorten the links
    * Create a QR code.
 Use one of the QR code generator services such as [qrcode-monkey.](http://www.qrcode-monkey.com/)